EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Introduction

-In summary, the aforementioned methods face two key limitations, i.e., \textbf{instability/poor generalization} and \textbf{coarse controllability}, which hinder the development of fine-grained EC-TTS.
+In summary, existing methods have two limitations, i.e., \textbf{instability/poor generalization} and \textbf{coarse controllability}.
 The first arises from the lack of large-scale emotional speech datasets required for effective model training.
 The second stems from the control strategies employed in existing methods, which restrict the precision of emotion manipulation.
-Furthermore, the absence of exploration in emotion representations within TTS models poses challenges for researchers seeking to understand and analyze how speech emotions are encoded.
+Furthermore, the absence of exploration in emotion representations within TTS models poses challenges for researchers seeking to understand how speech emotions are encoded.

-To address these limitations, we present \textbf{EmoSteer-TTS}, a training-free approach that enables fine-grained, continuous emotion control.
-Specifically, we begin by analyzing the internal emotion representations of pretrained zero-shot TTS models, such as F5-TTS~\cite{chen2025f5ttsfairytalerfakesfluent} and CosyVoice2.
-These models use a Diffusion Transformer (DiT)~\cite{peebles2023scalable} as the backbone and employ flow matching~\cite{lipman2023flow} to generate high-fidelity mel-spectrograms.
-As illustrated in Fig.~\ref{fig:observation}, we observe that only a subset of tokens, i.e., activations, within the model significantly influences the emotional tone of the synthesized speech.
-Based on this insight, we propose a lightweight and efficient algorithm to extract emotionally salient tokens, e.g., those corresponding to ``sad''.
-After identifying these tokens, we then use the difference between emotional tokens and neutral tokens to construct steering vectors for six basic emotions~\cite{ekman1992facial}.
-These steering vectors, combined with a user-defined strength parameter, are then used to control the emotional tone of the synthesized speech.
+To address these limitations, we present \textbf{EmoSteer-TTS}, a training-free approach that enables fine-grained, continuous emotion control, as illustrated in Fig.~\ref{fig:concept}.
+Specifically, we begin by analyzing the internal emotion representations of pretrained zero-shot TTS models, such as F5-TTS~\citep{chen2025f5ttsfairytalerfakesfluent} and CosyVoice2.
+These models use a Diffusion Transformer (DiT)~\citep{peebles2023scalable} as the backbone and employ flow matching~\citep{lipman2023flow} to generate high-fidelity mel-spectrograms.
+As shown in Fig.~\ref{fig:observation}, we observe that only a subset of tokens, i.e., activations, within the model significantly influences the emotional tone of the synthesized speech.
+Building on this insight, we propose a simple yet effective algorithm to extract emotionally salient tokens, such as those associated with ``sad.''
+After identifying these tokens, we then use the difference between emotional tokens and neutral tokens to construct steering vectors for six basic emotions~\citep{ekman1992facial}.
+These steering vectors, combined with an adjustable strength parameter, are then used to control the synthesized emotional tone.